 We live in Ag Zone 7b but we grow two tropical guava varieties in containers.
-If you live in a non-tropical climate zone, find out how you can grow tropical guavas too!
+If you live in a non-tropical climate zone, find out how you can grow tropical guavas in pots/containers too!

 The Tyrant and I are fruit fiends and fruit friends.
 Sure, we love all the fruit varieties that are easy to grow in our climate region (persimmons, cane berries, elderberries, figs, native passion fruit, etc).
 But we also LOVE tropical fruits that don’t typically grow anywhere close to our climate zone.

 Given that we’re big advocates for gardening + local and organic foods, that means we have a penchant for pushing our climate zone to the extremes in what we grow.
 For instance, we grow bananas and pineapples.
 We also grow about 10 varieties of citrus in containers.

 Since 2018, we’ve also added guavas to our list of tropical fruits that we grow here in Ag Zone 7b, on the outskirts of Greenville, SC.
 (For reference, guava’s native ag zones are 9-12.)
 If you live in a cool or temperate non-tropical ag zone and you’d like to grow guavas too, we’ll show you exactly how to do it!

 How to grow guavas in pots in non-tropical ag zones: a step-by-step guide

 Here’s everything you need to know to grow your own guava fruit in cooler climate regions:

 The first thing you’ll want to consider is variety selection.
 You might think of guavas as one type of fruit, but there are actually three distinct species of fruit that are often referred to as guavas: